 Technique & Studio Practice

-Whilst studying at The University of London, by day I read 'The History of Art & Architecture' at Westfield College, (that marvellously leafy campus in Hampstead which sadly no longer exists), and by night I was an alchemist, devouring treaties written by the Quattrocento masters.
+Whilst studying at The University of London, by day I read 'The History of Art & Architecture', and by night I was an alchemist, devouring treaties written by the Quattrocento masters.
 I meticulously followed the practical advice I discovered in ancient books, such as Cennino Cennini's Craftsman's Handbook, and I spent three years learning how to make the perfect gesso from rabbit-skin glue and chalk dust.
 While studying in the library at The Courtauld Institute I discovered Leonardo da Vinci's own descriptions of the 'verdaccio' method in his Treatise on Painting.
 Firstly, one creates a fine drawing (or cartoon) on paper, which is then copies onto the canvas or panel in great detail.
 The techniques I learned in my early twenties are the same ones I used to create my portraits of country houses and gardens for twenty-five years.

 I generally prepare my all my own 'supports' (canvases and panels), by applying several layers of my own hot gesso to Belgian linen which is laid onto a timber panel using animal glue.
 After adding a sepia 'ground' onto this gessoed surface I then paint the entire composition in monochrome. (grisaille) This is finally 'glazed' with layers of oil colours in extraordinary detail.
 Although the method I use is extremely time-consuming, it ensures that the painting possesses unusual richness and great sense of depth.